adamanov/TUHH_RNM_Project/README.md

 ### Group Project: Image Guided Robotic NeedlePlacement

-In this project, you developed an image guided robotic needle placement system using the Robot Operating System (ROS) framework.
+In this project, we developed an image guided robotic needle placement system using the Robot Operating System (ROS) framework.
 You used a depth camera (Kinect Azure by Microsoft) mounted on a robot arm (Panda by Franka Emika) to record 3D images of a chest phantom.
 We had to find the transformation between the robot’s endeffector and the camera with an eye-in-hand calibration.
-Using this transformation we had to be able to stich the individual images to a combined scan while the robot drives the camera around the phantom.
+Using this transformation we're required to be able to stich the individual images to a combined scan while the robot drives the camera around the phantom.
 We had then register this scan to a high resolution model, obtained from computer tomography.
 Within the high resolution model a target for the needle will be given.
 We were required to perform